DownThePark/hauk-snap/README.md

 #### Available snap configurations

-This snap uses snapd's built in configuration utility, allowing you to easily modify the configuration of the web server.
+This snap takes advantage of `snap set` commands, allowing you to easily modify the configuration of the web server.

 To set the HTTP port (default: `80`)
 ```